Luxor Egypt Travel Guide

 5-star international chains or boutique properties with extensive amenities, fine dining, and river views.
 Consider IHG Hotels.

-Multi-day floating hotels operating between Luxor and Aswan, including cabins, meals, and guided excursions to spots along the Great river.
+Multi-day floating hotels operating between Luxor and Aswan, including cabins, meals, and guided excursions to sites along the Nile.

 Smaller, intimate luxury sailboats for Nile cruises.
-They deliver a private, tailored journey.
+They provide a private, tailored journey.

 Often family-run, these properties present an authentic and quiet experience, away away from the busy East Bank.